 In Math, it is also an expectation that students take part in one major math contest each year while in the program.
 In Science, students annually undertake a major Science Fair project in Grades 8 through 10, with the top projects moving on to compete at the Greater Vancouver Regional Science Fair.

 In Incentive English and Socials, students undertake more in-depth learning, discussions, group, and/or individual projects than in the regular courses.
 Writing assignments are generally more frequent and demanding.
 In addition, students are encouraged to develop their public speaking skills by joining the Debate Club.
 In Incentive English 10, students are required to attend the Oregon Shakespeare Festival trip (optional in Incentive 11 and 12) to experience top calibre classical and modern stage presentations as well as to gain an introduction to theatre-craft.
 In Grade 12, Incentive students may then enrol in the university preparatory AP English 12 course.

 Throughout all Incentive and AP courses, students are provided with opportunities to develop and improve on their creative as well as critical thinking skills, both of which are equally important in the development of a well-rounded student and individual.

-The progression of courses in each subject area (and the timing of Provincial Final Examinations) in the Pre–AP/Incentive Program is summarized in the following table:
+The progression of courses in each subject area in the Pre–AP/Incentive Program is summarized in the following table: